 Merican persevered.
 “The Vampire” returned home six months later to finish school, and he kept practicing with his buddy alongside various Thai training partners who visited Malaysia.
 Merican also competed locally, typically earning 700 to 800 Malaysian ringgit per contest.

 Heartbreak And Triumph

 In 2008, however, he put a halt to his career.
 His personal hero — the man he called dad — passed away.
 Before he died, the elder Merican gave some advice to his son.

 “He said, ‘Focus on a serious job, and help with the family,’ because he did not think martial arts would be where it is today.
 So I said, ‘Ok.
 I will work.’
 I just sat around for a while, did not train, and focused on work.”

 Merican became a jack of all trades — he built houses, washed palettes, and worked in a furniture factory.
 Martial arts was truly in the rear-view mirror.

-His passion for martial arts reignited in 2009, however, when he was offered a fight in China by the World Muay Thai Association.
+His passion for martial arts reignited in 2009, however, when he was offered a bout in China by the World Muay Thai Association.
 He won the bout, became ranked as the organization’s top featherweight combatant, and nearly broke down in tears.

 “I was so emotional, because I could not show my dad this achievement before he passed away,” he says.
-“I hoped that fight would change my life, and it did.
+“I hoped that bout would change my life, and it did.
 After that, I saw a future.”